Anyonic-parity-time symmetry in complex-coupled lasers: Discussion

-While synchronization is inherently a nonlinear phenomena, we demonstrated how the non-Hermitian (linear) framework can provide valuable insight.
+While synchronization is inherently a nonlinear phenomenon, we demonstrated how the non-Hermitian (linear) framework can provide valuable insight.
 The lasers fail to synchronize due to the reality of the spectrum's pseudo-Hermiticity symmetry –- as all modes have equal loss.
 In the more familiar case of dispersive coupling, the pseudo-Hermiticity and the PT symmetries overlap.
 However, when the coupling is complex, we found an intriguing structure, where the reality of the spectrum is along hyperbolic lines in the regime diagrams.
 The relation between synchronization and pseudo-Hermiticity is not limited to just two lasers.
-This opens an arena for future study of complex band structures in laser latices \cite{nixon2013observing}.
-In this case, the pseudo-Hermiticity symmetry can be seen as a complex flat-band.
+This opens an arena for future study of complex band structures in laser lattices \cite{nixon2013observing}.
+In this case, the pseudo-Hermiticity symmetry can be seen as an imaginary flat-band analog \cite{leykam2018artificial}.